buerki/SubString/README.md

 *	`test_data`        a directory containing test data

 *	`EUPL.pdf`         a copy of the European Union Public License under which SubString is licensed.
-*	`OSX_installer.command` double-clickable installer for OS X

-*	`linux_installer.desktop` double-clickable installfer for Linux
+*	`install.sh` an installer, uninstaller and path-setting script (this is used for installation, but is not itself installed)

 C. Compatible Systems
 ------
 SubString was tested on OS X (v.
 10.8 and 10.9), Ubuntu Linux (version Xubuntu 14.04) and Cygwin (version 1.7.30), but should run on all platforms on which a bash shell is installed.
-This includes Windows with the [Cygwin](cygwin.com) package installed.
+This includes Windows with the [Cygwin](cygwin.com) package installed.[^1]
+[^1]: A default installation should be sufficient.
 For efficient processing of larger amounts of data, bash v.
 4 is necessary (although the software will substitute a slower algorithm if only bash v.
-3 is available).[^1]
+3 is available).[^2]
-[^1]: Most recent operating system versions have bash v.
+[^2]: Most recent operating system versions have bash v.
 4 installed as standard, but MacOS X has bash v.
 3.2 installed as standard.
 Bash v.
 4 can be installed using [MacPorts](http://www.macports.org), [Homebrew](http://brew.sh) or similar and then the new version would either need to be put in the directory `/bin` (replacing the old version) or the first line of the `substring.sh` script would need adjusting to point to the new version of bash (if installed via MacPorts, the new line would read `#!/opt/local/bin/bash` instead of `#!/usr/bin/env bash`).

 D. Installation